rckymntn/csc412-1e-creativity/Story Creation Aspects/Physically Based Rendering with Adobe's Substance Designer.md

 Basic idea: Layering textures over meshes allow people who are not programmers to easily design the environment.
-This allows the creative writers to design the textures of the environment to fit the story.
+This allows the designers to have a higher degree of control over the environmental storytelling for the video game.
 I.E. creating worn out and decrepit textures for a post-apocalyptic game.